 Determining the right cyber insurance coverage requires quantifying risks, computing ROI, and measuring possible damage.

 Historically, the cyber insurance industry has had a difficult time quantifying risk, because historical data is patchy, tail risk is significant, and attack types change frequently.
-Mitigate risk and maximize return with Cybeta’s cyber insurance solution.
+Mitigate risk and maximize return with Cybeta’s cyber insurance solution that calculates breach losses under different scenarios.

 The way to lower risk is to insure what you can, while mitigating the rest.
 Yet, how can you quantify cybersecurity risk?

 Cybeta’s threat quantification takes a unique approach that measures cyber risk and financial impact separately, using a bottom-up technique.
 This method accounts for the minutiae of different levers that have a magnifying impact on a company’s damages.
 Leveraging Cybeta’s Threat Alpha solution and our deep consulting experience, not only can leadership see how much insurance they need to purchase, they can also identify ways to reduce their risk over time.

 Identifies where an organization has insurance gaps by attack type and likely damage area.